keesiemeijer/php-basics-tutorial/README.md

 To recap

 * Variables hold values
+* Variables can be reused throughout the code
 * A string is a series of characters inside quotes
 * PHP comments start with two forward slashes
 * PHP comments are not displayed